The Maya Writing System

 Most signs in the ancient Maya hieroglyphic script are logograms:

-To put things in perspective, there are over 12,000 characters in Chinese Han script (also used in Japanese, Korean and Vietnamese) which is not a purely logographic system.
+To put things in perspective, there are over 12,000 characters in Chinese Han script (also used in Japanese, Korean and Vietnamese), which is not a purely logographic system.

 To keep the system manageable, the ancient Maya also used syllabograms.

-Maya Syllabograms / phonograms
+Maya Syllabograms / Phonograms

 Syllabograms / phonograms are phonetic signs that were used to express syllables.
 In Mayan languages, these syllables can either work as CV (consonante-vowel) syllables, or C(V) sounds (i.e. the sound of the consonant without the sound of the accompanying vowel).

-Broadly, though, Mayan languages follow a consonant-vowel-consonant (CVC) pattern but according to the harmony principles, the last vowel of the last syllable of a given word is usually suppressed3.
+Broadly, though, Mayan languages follow a consonant-vowel-consonant (CVC) pattern but according to the harmony principle, the last vowel of the last syllable of a given word is usually suppressed3.
 In the examples below, the last vowel of each word is discarded: